US stocks rise after Biden taps Powell for a new Fed term

-.
-Stocks rose broadly in morning trading on Wall Street Monday as investors head into a holiday-shortened week with reassurance about leadership at the Federal Reserve.
+Stocks mostly rose in afternoon trading on Wall Street Monday as investors head into a holiday-shortened week with reassurance about leadership at the Federal Reserve.

-Technology companies led the gains.
-Apple rose 3.1% and chipmaker Nvidia rose 3.5%.
+The dollar also strengthened against other currencies.
+The price of gold, a haven for when investors feel anxious, fell 2.5%.

+Communication companies fell.
+Netflix slid 2.2% and Google’s parent, Alphabet, fell 1.2%.

-Retailers and other companies that rely on consumer spending also made solid gains.
-Gap rose 2.5% and Best Buy rose 4%.
-Retailers are on the cusp of the busy holiday shopping season, which traditionally kicks off right after the Thanksgiving holiday.
+A mix of companies that rely on consumer spending also helped lift the market, though some big retailers fell.
+Target dropped 2.2% and Amazon fell 2.1%.
+Those retailers are on the cusp of the busy holiday shopping season, which traditionally kicks off right after the Thanksgiving holiday.

 Markets were reassured after President Joe Biden said he would nominate Jerome Powell for a second four-year term at the helm of the Federal Reserve, a vote of confidence in Powell’s handling of central bank policies during the brutal disruptions caused by the coronavirus pandemic.

+“Powell getting the nod is a sign that Biden is staying the course on monetary policy and the Fed is steadily moving toward normalizing policy,” said Brad McMillan, chief investment officer for Commonwealth Financial Network.
+“On the whole, the Fed is going to continue to be a force for monetary stability.”

 The central bank is starting to trim bond purchases that have helped maintain low interest rates in an effort to support the economy and markets.
 The move to ease up on that support comes as rising inflation hangs over the economic recovery.
-That has investors closely watching the Fed to see whether the process remains smooth or whether it the Fed will have to change its strategy in light of pressure from inflation.
+Investors are closely watching the Fed to see whether pressure from rising inflation prompts it to speed up its plans for trimming bond purchases and raising its benchmark interest rate.

-Bond yields rose.
-The yield on the 10-year Treasury rose to 1.59% from 1.54% late Friday.
-Banks, which rely on higher yields to charge more lucrative interest on loans, gained ground.
-Bank of America rose 2.4%.

-The dollar also strengthened against other currencies.
-The price of gold, a haven for when investors feel anxious, fell 1.9%.

 Markets in Europe and Asia were mixed as a resurgence of coronavirus outbreaks prompted some countries to look to stricter precautions to curb yet another wave of the pandemic.